LawnchairLauncher/lawnicons/CONTRIBUTING.md

 **Clean commit history**

-A commit history appears after your PR is merged with the main repository.
+A commit history appears after your PR is merged.
 Please keep your repository up to date if you plan to create more than one PR, otherwise you may drag the commit history through all your PRs.
 There are two main ways to do this:
 - Open `Terminal` on the local copy of your repository via GitHub Desktop.
 Run `git reset --hard upstream/develop`.
 Overwrite your repository with your local copy via GitHub Desktop: `Force push origin`.
 - Or delete your repository and start the contribution process from scratch.